Class-Imbalanced Graph Learning without Class Rebalancing: Experiments

 \section{Experiments}

-In this section, we carry out systematic experiments and analysis to validate the proposed \name framework in the following aspects: \textbf{(i) Effectiveness} in both promoting imbalanced node classification and mitigating the prediction bias between different classes. \textbf{(ii) Versatility} in cooperating with and further boosting various IGL techniques and GNN backbones. \textbf{(iii) Robustness} to extreme class imbalance. \textbf{(iv) Efficiency} in real-world applications.
-We briefly introduce the experimental setup first, and then present the empirical results and analyses.
-Please refer to the Appendix for more reproducibility details (\S~\ref{sec:apd-setup}), as well as extended empirical results and discussions (\S~\ref{sec:apd-discussion}).
+We carry out systematic experiments and analysis to validate \alg{} in the following aspects: \textbf{(i) Effectiveness} in both \textit{promoting imbalanced node classification} and \textit{mitigating the prediction bias} between different classes. \textbf{(ii) Versatility} in cooperating with and further boosting various CIGL techniques and GNN backbones. \textbf{(iii) Robustness} to extreme class imbalance. \textbf{(iv) Efficiency} in real-world applications.

-\textbf{Datasets.} We validate \name on five benchmark datasets for semi-supervised node classification: three from the widely-used Plantoid citation graphs~\cite{sen2008planetoid} (\textit{Cora, CiteSeer, PubMed}), and two from the Coauthor networks~\cite{shchur2018pitfalls} (\textit{CS, Physics}) with more nodes \& edges and high-dimensional features to test \name on large graphs, detailed data statistics can be found in Appendix~\ref{sec:apd-setup-data}.
-For citation networks, we follow the public splits in~\cite{yang2016revisiting} where each class has 20 training nodes.
-For coauthor networks, we use a similar split by randomly sampling 20 training nodes from each class.
-Following prevailing IGL studies~\cite{park2021graphens,song2022tam,zhao2021graphsmote}, for a dataset with $m$ classes, we select half of them ($\lfloor m/2 \rfloor$) as minority classes.
-The imbalance ratio $\text{IR}=\frac{\#\text{majority training nodes}}{\#\text{minority training nodes}} \in [1, \infty)$, i.e., more imbalance $\Leftrightarrow$ higher IR.